Snakes And Their Endless Habitats: 10 Facts

 Desert horned viper face.

-For example, the sidewinder rattlesnake has a fleshy horn above each eye, which are theorised to be for blocking the sun’s rays.
+For example, the sidewinder rattlesnake has two fleshy horns, one above each eye, which are theorised to be for blocking the sun’s rays.
 Sidewinding itself is a classic desert adaption.
-By moving with only two small points of the body ever touching the ground at once, they minimise contact with the searing desert floor.
+By moving with only two small points of their body touching the ground at once, desert snakes can minimise contact with the searing desert floor.

 2 Snake islands